-The Contwoyto project consists of six blocks (13,000 acres) of mining leases and mineral claims located close to and adjoining Elgin Mining Inc.'s Lupin gold mine property, which is presently being explored by Elgin with the potential for restart of mining operations.
+The Contwoyto project consists of six blocks (13,000 acres) of mining leases and mineral claims located close to and adjoining Elgin Mining Inc.'s Lupin gold mine property.
 The Company's Contwoyto project claims contain known gold occurrences that have been subjected to various levels of mineral exploration up to and including diamond drilling.
 The Company's mining leases 3362 and 3407 contain the Dune and Pan gold prospects, respectively.
 Management believes that there is the potential to outline additional mineralization at Pan and Dune, as well as elsewhere within the Contwoyto claims and leases.